What nobody tells you about dating with kids.

 TIMING IS EVERYTHING WHEN DATING WITH KIDS

 You need to be absolutely sure you are ready to start dating again.
 This means you have time available in your busy schedule around work and home life.
-Plus, your kids are in a good place in their lives and ok if mum takes her eye of the ball every now and then.
+Plus, your kids are in a good place in their lives and it’s ok if mum takes her eye of the ball every now and then.
 Trying to date when you don’t have time will be stressful for you, upsetting for your children and frustrating for all those men that fall for you!

 HOW TO DATE WITH KIDS